nasermirzaei89/nasermirzaei89.github.io/_posts/2017-01-31-install-google-chrome-on-ubuntu.md

 sudo apt-get install google-chrome-stable
 ```

-At the end you can read this article for defference between Google Chrome and Chromium:
+At the end you can read this article for difference between Google Chrome and Chromium:

 <https://chromium.googlesource.com/chromium/src/+/master/docs/chromium_browser_vs_google_chrome.md>